ddnexus/pagy/docs/how-to.md

 ## Paginate collections with metadata

 When your collection is already paginated and contains counts and pagination metadata, you don't need any `pagy*` controller method.
-For example this is a Tmdb API search result object:
+For example this is a Tmdb API search result object, but you can apply the same principe to any other type of collection metadata:

 ```rb
 #<Tmdb::Result page=1, total_pages=23, total_results=446, results=[#<Tmdb::Movie ..>,#<Tmdb::Movie...>,...]...>